12 GIF-based video models of simple, compound and complex sentences featuring early language concepts in context.

 - in a variety of contexts so children can learn about the different ways these concepts are used in different situations (places and times).

-Here’s an extract from the resource of the concept of ‘happy’ in action, including examples of simple, compound and complex sentences using ‘happy’:
+Here’s an extract from the resource of the concept of ‘sad’ in action, including examples of simple, compound and complex sentences using ‘sad’:

 We also include tips, and hands-on activities for exploring concepts in the ‘real world’ with your child.